kripikroli/dev_bitcoinminer/_posts/2010-12-10-what-is-bitcoin-mining.md

 ---
 layout: post
 title: What is Bitcoin Mining?
 description: What is Bitcoin mining?
-Math problems are solved to provide proof of work which helps in verifying and securing the Bitcoin network.
 toc:
   network: Network Security
   reward: Block Reward